deltadevsde/prism/README.md

 ## 🌓 Contributions

 Contributions are welcome!
-I saw a lot of contribution guidelines so we need some and write: "Please refer to our contributing guidelines for information on how to submit pull requests, report issues, and contribute to the codebase."
+Please refer to our [contributing guidelines](https://github.com/deltadevsde/deimos/blob/create-readme/CONTRIBUTING.md) for information on how to submit pull requests, report issues, and contribute to the codebase.

 ## 🌔 Documentation

-Link to comprehensive documentation, including API reference, design philosophy, and more detailed examples.
-Should we link other papers that inspired us here?
+This project is strongly inspired by the scientific papers about [Transparency Dictionaries with Succinct Proofs of Correct Operation](https://eprint.iacr.org/2021/1263.pdf), [CONIKS](https://eprint.iacr.org/2014/1004.pdf) and [Certificate Transparency](https://datatracker.ietf.org/doc/draft-laurie-rfc6962-bis/).
+For detailed background information regarding the basics of the project, we invite you to have a look at our [documentation](https://thesis.sebastianpusch.de).
+It contains both cryptographic basics and the more advanced concepts that make Deimos possible.

 ## 🌕 Last Heading

-yaay reached deimos fullmoon again
+yaay reached deimos fullmoon again, LFG.